zhill/enterprise-docs/content/docs/using/cli_usage/user_management/_index.md

 ### Managing Users Using Anchore CLI

 Users exist within accounts, but usernames themselves are globally unique since they are used for authenticating api requests.
-User management can be performed by any user in the *admin* account in the default Anchore Engine configuration using the native authorizer.
+User management can be performed by any user in the *admin* account in the default Anchore Enterprise configuration using the native authorizer.
 For more information on configuring other authorization plugins see: *Authorization Plugins* and *Configuration*.

 ### Create User in a User-Type Account